Healthcare Mobile Apps:

 5. Extended across the globe.

-Emerging markets, such as Asia Pacific, take the lead in the demand of healthcare apps.
-Due to the population scale-up and pressing need to provide rural and undersupplied areas with affordable healthcare solutions, these regions largely invest into mHealth and Telemedicine.
+Emerging markets, such as Asia Pacific, take the lead in the demand of healthcare mobile apps.
+Due to the population scale-up and pressing need to provide rural and undersupplied areas with affordable solutions, these regions largely invest into mHealth and Telemedicine.
 Thus, the apps become more customized to specific purposes and geo.

 In fact, future apps adjusted to the needs of undersupplied regions are believed to solve the issues of healthcare deficit both efficiently and cost-effectively.
 Common use of simple, routine automation apps for appointment scheduling, patient management, e-prescription, remote treatment monitoring, doctor-to-patient communication, and medical adherence, to name a few, will leverage patient data, increase access to healthcare facilities and medication, cut long lines, and scale down tremendous losses from medication adherence failure.